 Do you want to have a physical experience with no emotional connection?
 Or do you want to be intimate and express passionate LOVE to reach new depths with your lover?

 One is NOT better than the other – it’s a different feeling and experience.
 Most of us can feel the difference.

 Michael Mirdad explains this perfectly in his book Sacred Sexuality , he puts the different experiences into two categories.

 - Heights of Sex

-The depths of making love encourages both partners to make use of their minds, bodies, and souls to access each other’s heart.
+The depths of making love encourages each partner to make use of their bodies, minds and souls to access each other’s heart. ”

 Making love isn’t about pleasing someone or impressing them with your prowess.
 It’s about coming from a feeling inside, a feeling of love that you want to express.
 It’s a subtle shift, but it makes all the difference.

 This type of love – making allows each partner to explore hidden inhibitions that may arise during a truly intimate experience.